CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 4 - Variables/Variables.md

 ## Variable syntax

-The syntax template for a variable is similar to a parameter, and it's actually syntax that we've already seen for creating Binky (Binky is actually a variable of type Robot):
+The syntax template for a variable is similar to a parameter, and it's syntax that we've already seen for creating Binky (Binky is actually a variable of type Robot).
+To create a variable, you must both declare the variable and initialize it, which you can either do like this:

 ```
   __________________   ________________;